jo/sync-tank/chesterfield-migration/index.md

 }
 ```

 These three guiding principles - reflecting the document version in the identifier, establishing associations through raw ids, and querying documents by relevant `schema` and `version` - allow  clients to handle multiple parallel schema versions in a single database.
-All this is possible without having to change any URLs when communication with the server-side database.
+All this is possible without having to change any URLs when communicating with the server-side database.

 Before moving on to see how the transformer engine works under the hood we would like to address a concern you may have regarding the size of local databases.
 Memory is still a somewhat scarce resource especially for mobile clients.
 Would the approach we have sketched out here not bloat client databases unnecessarily by keeping legacy schema versions around when they are in fact no longer needed?
 As user data builds up, this may indeed become a problem at some point.
 If that's the case, don't despair, as there are ways to perform some data compaction.
 We suggest creating an additional local database on the client and running a filtered replication that replicates only relevant document versions.
 After that, switch over to the new database and discard the old one alongside all legacy schema versions.

 ## Transformer modules